erv56/erv56/README.md

 ## Hi there 👋
+I am a PhD Student at MIT Sloan.
+I primarily do qualitative and archival research but I dabble in quantitative projects, hence this profile.

 <!--
 **erv56/erv56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.